Last Updated on February 7, 2024 by Carrie Stephens

 - Slice a batch of cherry tomatoes (or any other small variety) in half-length ways.

 - Spread them out cut-side up on a baking tray lined with parchment.

-- Slow roast them in the oven for around 2.5-3.5 in the oven at 250°F, keeping an eye on them, so that they don’t burn.
+- Slow roast them in the oven for around 2.5-3.5 minutes at 250°F, keeping an eye on them so they don’t burn.

-- Leave them to cool down and feed them to your parrot a couple at a time.
+- Leave them to cool down and feed them to a parrot a couple at a time.

-Your parrot will love the sweet taste, but avoid seasoning them with salt to ensure they’re safe for your bird to eat.
+Parrots will love the sweet taste, but avoid seasoning them with salt (sodium).

-However, tomato products such as ketchup, tomato sauces, tomato paste, and tomato juice are rich in the antioxidant lycopene.
+However, tomato products such as ketchup, sauces, paste, and juice are rich in the antioxidant lycopene.

-Ketchup contains 10-14 mg of lycopene per 100 grams.
-In comparison, a small tomato weighing 100 grams contains 1-8 mg of lycopene.
+Ketchup contains 10-14 mg of lycopene per 100 grams, whereas a small tomato weighing 100 grams contains 1-8 mg of lycopene.

 Lycopene levels are higher in processed tomato foods than in raw tomatoes.